-Confirmation at her church in the Newark area, where she continues to volunteer in youth groups and for fundraising activities.
+Confirmation at her church in the Newark area, where she continues to volunteer in

 Andrea's parents, like many parents of Dreamers, prioritized her education.
 Knowing she could not obtain financial aid, Andrea's parents, both union members, carefully saved.
 After Andrea earned a paralegal degree from community college, her parents put her through Rutgers University's undergraduate program.
 Nonetheless, until DACA, Andrea's life was one of fear and constraint.
 She kept her undocumented status secret, and had to refrain from the normal day-to-day activities and jobs that her friends freely engaged in.